masterandrey/new-episode/README.md

     brew services start rabbitmq

 ### Celery
-Do not forget to run worker (from the project folder)
+Do not forget to run worker (from the project folder) with default hard timeout 30 seconds

-    celery -E -A webui worker -l info --loglevel=INFO
+    celery -E -A webui worker -l info --time-limit 30 --loglevel=INFO

+### Sentry
+Error and logs in [sentry](https://docs.sentry.io/).
+Again - overkill for the project, just for practice sake.